gursimran9708org/practice_org/README.md

 # practice_org

-This oeganization was created by Gursimran Singh
+This organization was created by Gursimran Singh